Gradius: Games

 The MSX Gradius 2 is unrelated to the second arcade Gradius game (which used the Roman numeral "II").
 Instead of controlling Vic Viper, the available ship is called "Metalion" (code name N322).
-Like the MSX version of Salamander, this game also has a storyline, which is told by cutscenes.
+Like the MSX version of Salamander, this game also has a storyline, which is told through cutscenes.
 The gameplay is mostly unchanged from the rest of the series, though there are some power-ups that temporarily give the ship some enhancements.
-In addition, when the bosses are defeated, the Metalion can fly inside them before they explode, and a mini-level will start that awards weapon upgrades when finished without dying, depending on the speed at which the boss was defeated.
-In the same year Zemina released a version for the Korean Master System.
+In addition, when the bosses are defeated, the Metalion can fly inside them before they explode, and a smaller level will start that awards weapon upgrades when finished without dying, depending on the speed at which the boss was defeated.
+In the same year, Zemina released a version for the Korean Master System.
 This version was ported to the Sharp X68000 computer under the name Nemesis '90 Kai, with a number of graphical and aural enhancements.
-A graphically enhanced version with smooth scrolling appeared in the Japan exclusive PSP Salamander Portable collection.
+A graphically enhanced version with smooth scrolling appeared in the Japan-exclusive PSP Salamander Portable collection.